-The phrase “Let’s get started with an icebreaker” will inevitably be followed by groans from your participants.
+The phrase “Let’s get started with an icebreaker” will inevitably be followed by groans and mumbles or shouts of “I hate icebreakers!” from your participants.
 Yet, breaking the ice at the beginning of a workshop or presentation is an essential ingredient to building rapport between audience members and establishing a relationship between the audience and you.

 Choose an Icebreaker Related to Your Content

 The first step is choosing an activity that is related somehow to your content and sets an appropriate tone for the remainder of your time with your audience.
-Here is a list of sixteen icebreaking activities that you may find useful.
+Here is a list of sixteen icebreaking activities that you may keep you from screaming ‘I hate icebreakers!‘

 Five Questions About Your Icebreaker

-Once you think you have an icebreaker that’s going to work for you, here is a list of five questions you’ll want to ask before you finalize your choice of ice breaker.
+Once you think you have an icebreaker that’s going to work for you, here is a list of five questions you’ll want to ask before you finalize your choice of an icebreaker.

-Do you have a preferred ice breaking activity that didn’t make it to my Sweet Sixteen list?
+Do you hate icebreakers?
+Do you have a preferred ice-breaking activity that didn’t make it to my Sweet Sixteen list?
 Let’s hear about it in the comment section below.